Living with Persecutory Delusions

 Keywords:

-Cognitive-behavioural therapy, GADF model, Persecutory delusions, Psychotic symptoms
+Cognitive-behavioral therapy, GADF model, Persecutory delusions, Psychotic symptoms

 Published